The Nittany Lions will be the No. 1 seed in the Big Ten Tourney for the second-straight season

 She is an avid runner and golfer in her free time.
 Morett has been active in local charity events such as Coaches vs. Cancer.

 A native of Aldan, Pa., Morett is a graduate of Lansdowne-Aldan High School and a member of the Delaware County Hall of Fame.
-One of seven children (five brothers and one sister) of the late Eleanor and Chalmers Morett.
+She is one of seven children (five brothers and one sister) of the late Eleanor and Chalmers Morett.

 GETTING TO KNOW COACH MORETT